Hyperparathyroidism

 Causes

-Hyperparathyroidism is caused by factors that increase the production of parathyroid hormone.
+Hyperparathyroidism is caused by factors that raise the amount of parathyroid hormone in the blood.

-Calcium is best known for its role in keeping your teeth and bones healthy.
-But calcium also aids in the transmission of signals in nerve cells, and it's involved in muscle contraction.
-Phosphorus, another mineral, works along with calcium in these areas.
+Calcium is best known for its role in keeping teeth and bones healthy.
+But calcium also helps nerve cells send signals correctly.
+And calcium helps keep muscles healthy.
+Phosphorus, another mineral controlled by parathyroid hormone, works along with calcium to keep the body healthy.

 Primary hyperparathyroidism

-Primary hyperparathyroidism occurs because of some problem with one or more of the four parathyroid glands:
+Primary hyperparathyroidism happens because of a health issue with one or more of the parathyroid glands, including:

-- A cancerous tumor is a very rare cause of primary hyperparathyroidism.
+- A tumor that is cancer.
+This is a rare cause of primary hyperparathyroidism.

 Secondary hyperparathyroidism